Scale test sites

 - Installation tests

 - Rehearsal activities

 - Testing ROV’s & vessel activities

 - Health & safety procedures

 - Decommissioning trials

 - Research projects

-The latest client to use one of these sites was Nautricity, a tidal energy developer.
-Robbie Macdonald, Project Engineer, provides some insight into their real sea testing experience with EMEC in the following case study:
+Robbie Macdonald, Project Engineer, at Nautricity, provides some insight into their real sea testing experience with EMEC in the following case study:

 The sites’ energy resources have been assessed using surface-mounted waverider buoys with integral downward pointing acoustic doppler profiler (ADCP) measuring currents respectively.
-Multibeam sonar, sub-bottom profiling and magnetometer surveys of both sites have also been completed, with further environmental surveys currently underway.
+Multibeam sonar, sub-bottom profiling and magnetometer surveys of both sites have also been completed.